Skip to main content

 Creating milestones

-You have three ways to add milestones to your Value Tracker:
+You have several ways to add milestones to your business case:

 From a template